Yulia Gradskova

 Associate Professor

-I am the PI in the project "Maternity in the time of "traditional values" and femonationalism" supported by the ÖSS.
-I am also research coordinator at CBEES.
+I am Associate Professor and Lecturer in History.
+Also I am the PI in the project "Maternity in the time of "traditional values" and femonationalism" supported by the ÖSS.

 In 2007 I defended PhD dissertation in History (Södertörn University).
 I also have MA degree in Political Sciences (Central European University, Budapest, 1996).
 My research interests include Soviet and post-Soviet gender and social history, decolonial perspective on gender and politics as well as global and transnational history.
 I employ oral history approach in a big part of my research.

 In my dissertation, "Soviet People with Female Bodies: Performing Beauty and Maternity in Soviet Russia" in the mid-1930s-1960s" (Stockholm University, 2007), I explored how discourses on maternity and beauty were changing.
-Also I analyzed how experiences of being a mother of a small child and of making yourself to look nice and attractive were remembered by women living in Moscow, Ufa (Bashkortostan) and Saratov.
+Also I analyzed how experiences of being a mother of a small child and of making yourself to look nice and attractive were remembered by women living in Ufa (Muslim Bashkir women), Moscow and Saratov.

 I was taking part in several collective research projects at Södertörn University.
 One of them was dedicated to transformation of family from the period of state socialism to postsocialist period ("Family and the Strong State: Emancipation or Coercion", 2008-2009).
 The second one was dedicated to traveling ideas and practices of gender equality ("Mourning becomes Elektra", 2010-2014).

-Currently I am doing research on Women's International Democratic Federation (the WIDF) - a big transnational organization founded in 1945 in Paris and an important actor during the International Women's Year, 1975.
-I use mainly Soviet archive materials that allow me to look at the Soviet role in the transnational organization during the Cold War period.
-But, my main focus is on the federation's work for and in the name of women from Asia, Africa and Latin America.
+During last years I was doing research on Women's International Democratic Federation (the WIDF) - a big pro-Soviet transnational organization founded in 1945 in Paris and an important actor during the International Women's Year, 1975.
+It allowed me to look at the Soviet role in the transnational organization during the Cold War period.
+But, my main focus was on the federation's work for and in the name of women from Asia, Africa and Latin America.
+Later I continued exploring women's internationalism through focusing on specific places of encounters - Tashkent and Havana - and used feminist geography perspective as well.

 DiVA (Digitala Vetenskapliga Arkivet) is Södertörn University's system for digital publishing and for registering publications produced by researchers, teachers and students.